 1) Start with just a few simple high-quality ingredients.
-Cocoa powder (or raw cacao), coconut sugar (or other granulated sugar of your choice, granulate monkfruit also works great), chopped dark, semi-sweet or unsweetened chocolate, arrowroot starch, vanilla and a little sea salt.
+Cocoa powder (or raw cacao), coconut sugar (or other granulated sugar or sweetener of your choice, granulated monk fruit works really great), chopped dark, semi-sweet or unsweetened chocolate, arrowroot starch, vanilla and a little sea salt.

 2) Combine all the ingredients in a food processor and blend until powdery.
 If you don’t have a food processor, very finely chop the chocolate by hand, and whisk all the ingredients together.

 3) That’s it.
 Package it in a cute jar or container, if you’d like leave room for mini marshmallows and include a tablespoon and of course, include a customized label. (see below)

 - 1 cup unsweetened cocoa powder, any kind you like (I prefer fair-trade raw organic cacao)